openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 #### Backend Manager

-Backend manager creates a backend to execute the CNNNetwork.
-We implemented two types of backends: basic backend and VAD-M backend.
+Backend manager creates a backend for the execution of the CNNNetwork.
+We implemented two types of backends:

+* basic backend
+* VAD-M backend

 Basic backend is used for Intel CPUs, Intel integrated GPUs and Intel® MovidiusTM Vision Processing Units (VPUs).
-It creates an inference request and runs inference on a given input data.
-VAD-M backend is used for Intel® Vision accelerator Design with 8 Intel MovidiusTM MyriadX VPUs (referred as VAD-M or HDDL).
-We support batched inference execution in VAD-M backend.
-When a batched input is provided by the user, we create multiple inference requests and run inference in parallel on all the available VPUs in VAD-M.
+The backend creates an inference request and runs inference on a given input data.

+VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel MovidiusTM MyriadX VPUs (referred as VAD-M or HDDL).
+We support batched inference execution in the VAD-M backend.
+When the user provides a batched input, multiple inference requests are creted and inference is run in parallel on all the available VPUs in the VAD-M.